How To

 Find Shapes on Cricut Access

-We found inspiration for our Christmas Garland while trawling Cricut Access, and we came across this musical wreath:
+We found inspiration for our Christmas Garland while trawling Cricut Access, and we came across the musical wreath project.

 For those of you not in the know, Cricut Access is a subscription that gives you access to over 50,000 images and hundreds of fonts, as well as loads of ready-to-make projects, from just $7.99 a month.